Lost calls, long wait times, and outdated technology — call center managers know the pain of running on poor technology.

 There’s no doubt we’re experiencing a shift in call center technology.
 Features do get rolled out regularly.
 So it’s important to always be aware of potential and emerging trends.

-The rise of automation and AI
+1. The rise of AI and automation across all touchpoints

 Intelligent virtual assistants and chatbots are being implemented to handle routine, repetitive inquiries from customers.
 Automation allows human agents to address more complex customer issues and questions.